idia640/presentations/week07/PITCHME.md

 Antonio Damasio, Looking for Spinoza, Joy, Sorrow and the Feeling Brain, 2004, figure 2.2, p37

 Notes:

-A nesting principle - "feelings are a mental expression of all other levels of homestatic regulation."
-(Damasio)

-Not exactly like a Russian doll, since only some of lower, simpler reactions are incorporated into higher order machinery.

 (Damasio, Looking for Spinoza pp 37-38)